 Areas of Focus

 Amir H. Ali is Supreme Court and Appellate Counsel at the MacArthur Justice Center and oversees the organization’s Washington, D.C. office.
-He litigates important civil rights and criminal justice issues before the U.S. Supreme Court and other appeals courts around the country.
-He is also a Lecturer at Harvard Law School.
+He also directs the Criminal Justice Appellate Clinic at Harvard Law School.

 Amir briefs and argues important civil rights and criminal justice issues in federal appeals courts across the country, including the U.S. Supreme Court.
 In the Supreme Court’s most recent term, Amir argued and won Garza v.
 Idaho, holding that a criminal defendant has the constitutional right to an appeal where his defense attorney improperly forfeited it, and that this right applies even where the defendant agreed to waive his right to appeal.
 Amir also successfully argued Welch v.
 United States, which provided hundreds of people across the country with relief from unconstitutional mandatory minimum sentences, and is the most cited decision by the Supreme Court from that term.

 Amir has also obtained major Supreme Court victories for people condemned to death sentences.
 For example, Amir represented former death-row prisoner Corey Williams, filing a petition for certiorari which caused prosecutors to agree to Mr. Williams immediate release from prison after they had defended his wrongful conviction for twenty years.
 Amir also represented death-row prisoner Kevan Brumfield in a string of victories before the U.S. Supreme Court and U.S. Court of Appeals for the Fifth Circuit, leading to the permanent reversal of Mr. Brumfield’s death sentence.